Glorian/docker-php-fpm/README.md

-# PHP 7.2
+# PHP 7.2 with Xdebug extension

 Based on Debian stretch OS